 Taylor has spent his whole life learning new skills and exploring the world around him.
 Some of his first memories are of him working with his dad, Bill, in the blacksmith and woodwork shop.
 At an early age, he could be found hitting an anvil with a brass hammer or driving roofing nails into a stump.
 This seemed like play then but they turned out to be the roots of creating, and from then on has driven him to grow and learn.
 Through the years he learned the basics of woodworking and how to turn an idea into reality.
 Upon entering Cub Scouts, Taylor was introduced to the Pinewood Derby, which opened itself as an opportunity to build things that had to meet certain criteria.
 Working under the careful and very patient guidance of his father, Taylor designed and built many cars that never looked like cars.
 These cars included Legos, K'Nex, the Polar Express locomotive, a Cub Cadet garden tractor, and even one that said Bears (the Cub Scout rank not the football team).
 With these unique creations, he won best design every year and also won best workmanship at the District level.
 After Cub Scouts, Taylor joined Boy Scouts where he was exposed to many more opportunities to learn new skills from leather working to woodcarving as well as many outdoor skills.
 It was through Scouting that Taylor discovered his true passion for cooking.
 This fits nicely in with his other skills since it still involved creating.
 Over the years he learned how to cook and eventually how to lead a kitchen in every aspect from menu planning and budgeting to food prep and service.
 Scouting also opened up a door to learn a completely different set of skills, blacksmithing.
 After the 2013 National Boy Scout Jamboree, Bill came home with an idea that was created during the Jamboree to improve the Scottish Highland Games program area for the 2017 Jamboree.
 This idea was to build a display of Scottish Highland weapons and blacksmithing.
 Taylor was instantly excited and set to work to learn the history of highland weapons and spent years doing so.
 Around the middle of 2014, Taylor started to read about what it would take to build these weapons.
 Soon after, Taylor started practicing how to forge in his father’s shop.
 He quickly started to work on making knives and swords for the display and in the meantime started to put together the plan that ended up becoming Edge of Normal Workshop.
 The display came together while Bill built a period blacksmith shop including his own set of bellows and an anvil.
 In the summer of 2017, the display was finished and then packed up and taken to West Virginia for the Jamboree.
 While there, over 33,000 Scouts and Scouters visit us and ask us many questions.
 Taylor has also completed the rank of Eagle Scout, with his project being building shelving for the Choir Department at his high school.

-Now Taylor works at the Bloomington-Normal Marriott Hotel and Convention Center as a line cook and is beginning his studies at Joliet Junior College for a degree in Culinary Arts.
+Now Taylor works at the Bloomington-Normal Marriott Hotel and Convention Center as a chef.
 He also manages Edge of Normal Workshop with his father’s support and guidance.

 Dad,Sharpsmith, Blacksmith, Woodworker, MACHINIST, Band Instrument Repair TECH.